popovicialinc/gama/README.md

 * Connect your device via USB (make sure USB Debugging is enabled, otherwise GAMA won't recognise your device)
 * Double-click "gama-core.bat"

+## To enable USB Debugging
+* Settings > About phone > Software information > Press 7 times on Build number, input your password and a new "Developer options" button will appear at the very bottom of the Settings app)
+* Developer options > Scroll down and find "USB Debugging"; enable it and you're ready to race!

 **Heads up: You’ll need to run this script after every phone reboot.**